edp963/wormhole/docs/deployment.md

 ```
 kerberos = {
-  keyTab=""      #the keyTab will be used on yarn
+  keyTab = ""      #the keyTab will be used on yarn
-  spark.principal=""   #the principal of spark
+  spark.principal = ""   #the principal of spark
-  spark.keyTab=""      #the keyTab of spark
+  spark.keyTab = ""      #the keyTab of spark
-  server.config=""     #the path of krb5.conf
+  server.config = ""     #the path of krb5.conf
-  jaas.startShell.config="" #the path of jaas config file which should be used by start.sh
+  jaas.startShell.config = "" #the path of jaas config file which should be used by start.sh
-  jaas.yarn.config=""     #the path of jaas config file which will be uploaded to yarn
+  jaas.yarn.config = ""     #the path of jaas config file which will be uploaded to yarn
-  server.enabled=false   #enable wormhole connect to Kerberized cluster
+  server.enabled = false   #enable wormhole connect to Kerberized cluster
 }
 ```